bartmichu/urbstat/README.md

 - 0.15.0
   - Renamed `URBSTAT_THRESHOLD_UNSEEN_CLIENT` to `URBSTAT_CLIENTS_THRESHOLD_UNSEEN` and `URBSTAT_THRESHOLD_STALE_CLIENT` to `URBSTAT_CLIENTS_THRESHOLD_STALE`.
+  - Allow server URL to be set through the `--url` option.

 - 0.14.3
   - Update to `urbackup-server-api@^0.90.0` which uses Node fetch API.